 Student success in achieving personal or professional objectives is the foremost mission of Hodges University.
 The university measures student achievement and institutional performance in several ways, including student job/employment placement rates, degree productivity, student retention and persistence, graduation rates, and student debt level.

 The annual retention rate is defined as the percentage of undergraduate, degree-seeking students enrolled in a fall term who were still enrolled in the following fall term.
 Annual retention rates are calculated separately for first time Hodges students and all enrolled students.
-The retention rates for the bachelor's, true freshmen and veteran's cohorts are provided below.
+The retention rates for the bachelor's students are provided below.
+The target set by Hodges University varies based on the cohort, with 45% for first time at Hodges and 60% for all enrolled students.

 Students often report that their first term in college is often the most difficult, especially those who are returning to school after an extended absence, who work full time, and who are supporting families.
 Hodges University reaches out to students with services designed to help them be successful – especially during that first critical term.

-The Term Persistence Rate is defined as the percentage of degree-seeking students enrolled in a fall term who were still enrolled in the following winter term.
-Term persistence rates are calculated separately for first time Hodges students and all enrolled students.
+The Term Persistence Rate is defined as the percentage of undergraduate, degree-seeking students enrolled in a fall term who are still enrolled in the following winter term.
+Term persistence rates are calculated separately for first time at Hodges and all enrolled students.

-The data provided below show increasing term-to-term persistence rates for the bachelor's, true freshmen and veteran's cohorts, with some cohorts reaching or exceeding Hodges University's 80% target.
+Below are the term-to-term persistence rates for the undergraduate, degree-seeking students; the true freshmen (first term in college); and the veteran students, with each cohort reaching or exceeding Hodges University’s 60% target for the first time at Hodges and 70% target for the all enrolled students.
 The data show that a large majority of students succeed in their first term and re-enroll at Hodges University for their second term in college.

-Graduation rates are published by the Integrated Postsecondary Education Data System (IPEDS) of the federal government.
-These rates represent the percentage of students enrolled full-time for the first time at any college who graduate within 150% of the time expected to complete a degree.
+Graduation rates are published by the Integrated Postsecondary Education Data System (IPEDS) for the federal government.
+These rates represent the percentage of full-time students enrolled for their first time in college who graduate within 150% of the time expected to complete their degree.

 Permission to Contact: